In 13th Congressional District race, Budd, Huffman differ on government's role in COVID-19 help - Salisbury Post

 SALISBURY — Although Rep. Ted Budd asserts that he’s still an outsider in Washington, he’s served a full term and is nearing the end of his second as District 13’s congressional representative.

-Now, Budd, a Republican, is seeking reelection against challenger Scott Huffman, a Democrat and business owner who is running for political office for the first time, just as Budd did four years ago.
+Now, Budd, a Republican, is seeking reelection against challenger Scott Huffman, a Democrat and business owner who is running for this office for the first time, just as Budd did four years ago.
 Their parties and platforms differ greatly, but both candidates tout plans that they believe will help constituents in the 13th District who have been impacted by the COVID-19 pandemic.

 Budd, a native of Davie County, said that stimulating the economy is critical in helping the country recover from the economic ails brought on by coronavirus.

-Note: UPDATED: 1 shot, 5 in custody after shooting at haunted house that attracted 1,000 visitors